ibm-cloud-docs/vpc/snapshots_vpc_view.md

 1. In the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Storage > Block storage snapshots**.
 By default, the newest snapshots display at the beginning of the list.

 You can also view a list of snapshots for a volume.
-For more information, see [View all snapshots created from the block storage volume](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#view-snapshots-for-volume).
+For more information, see [View all snapshots that were created from the block storage volume](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#view-snapshots-for-volume).
 {: tip}

 1. View snapshots in your account region.
 If you created snapshots in a different region, expand the list and select the region.